1:1 Mentorship + Placement Support

 • Clean structure: recruiter-friendly layout that’s easy to scan in 10 seconds

-• Takeaway: the next resume version + what to apply to (and how) for that role
+• Takeaway: the next resume version + what to apply to, and how, for that role

 Post-unlock 1:1